moconnell/yolo/README.md

 }
 ```

-## Yolo/BaseAsset
+### Yolo/BaseAsset

 This is the token that the application will trade in and out of.
-It defaults to `USD` but you could equally change to `USDT` etc. if preferred.
+It defaults to `USDC` as this is what Hyperliquid supports.

-## Yolo/AssetPermissions
+### Yolo/AssetPermissions

 In case your account does not have margin trading or futures enabled, it is possible to configure accordingly via the `AssetPermissions` setting - possible settings of which are currently: